tsahara/r7rs/content/procs.md

 that by creating a procedure that acts just like the current continuation.

-% \vest Most programming languages incorporate one or more special-purpose
+% Most programming languages incorporate one or more special-purpose
 % escape constructs with names like {\tt exit}, \hbox{{\cf return}}, or
 % even {\tt goto}.
 In 1965, however, Peter Landin~\cite{Landin65}
 % invented a general purpose escape operator called the J-operator.
 John